 In these foothills of the Vosges mountains, more than 1,000 wine producers make the astounding whites Alsace is known for.
 If you love wine, this trip is an ideal way to sip your way through vineyards large and small.
 If you don’t, the towns are the things that dreams are made of.
 Either way, all the elements combine into a fantastic day (or more) exploring Alsace.

 Because I was staying in Colmar, that’s where I began my road trip near the southern end of the wine route.
 In just 23 miles (36 km), I visited Eguisheim, Kaysersberg, Riquewihr, and Ribeauville.
 The following day included a further exploration of Strasbourg at the north end.
 Every visit to Alsace will be a little different, so I’m covering all the stops here.

 Colmar is the city that called me back to visit Alsace.
 Like many of the other cities on the Alsace wine route, Colmar was spared most of the ravages for World War II, so it is full of history and amazing buildings that date back to the 15th century.
 The colors and architecture are breathtaking.
-People often visit Colmar on a day trip, but there are enough things to do in Colmar to fill at least a weekend if your vacation schedule allows.
+People often visit Colmar on a day trip or for its famous Christmas markets, but there are enough things to do in Colmar to fill at least a weekend if your vacation schedule allows.